dharness/find-words/README.md

 `/data/dictionary.txt` is a file I constrcucted for a different project - substitute any dictionary file you like.

 It is a combination of the unix words file, online dictionary files, and the apple system dictionary.
-Uncommon, overly-scientific, and most short words were removed.
+Most uncommon, overly-scientific, and short words were removed.